Category:

 Now that you know what legal analytics tools do, it helps to understand why teams use them in the first place.

 The main goal is to turn legal data into something practical.
-In most cases, this means insights that guide smarter, faster decisions across law firms and in-house departments.
+In most cases, this means insights that guide the legal profession in strategy and decision-making to improve their success rates.

 Here are the core purposes of legal analytics software: